havelessbemore/nacci/README.md

 1. Available memory

    Encoding and generation strategies may need to store many instances of the value's data type.
-For example, [MatrixEncoding](./src/kbonacci/encoding/matrix/matrixEncoding.ts) creates KxK matrices, while [SumEncoding](./src/kbonacci/encoding/sum/sumEncoding.ts) uses arrays of length K. Depending on the environment, the amount of available memory may be exhausted, especially for deeper indices where the size of values grows quickly.
+For example, [MatrixEncoding](./src/kbonacci/encoding/matrix/matrixEncoding.ts) creates KxK matrices, while [SumEncoding](./src/kbonacci/encoding/sum/sumEncoding.ts) uses arrays of length K.

+   Depending on the environment, the amount of available memory may be exhausted, especially for deeper indices where values are large.
 For example, the Fibonacci value for index `2^30` is 224,398,770 digits long and over 224MB as a string!

 ### Q: What can I use this for?